juanreyes97/VBA-Challenge/README.md

 # VBA-challenge
 Repository with:
--2 text document with the VBA script
+-1 Text documento with the VBA script
--2 Word document with 3 screenshots of the results
+-1 Word document with 3 screenshots of the results

 for the Module 2 Challenge